-The XBee module comes in several versions but all have similar pinouts as shown in Figure 1-5.
-Differences between XBee versions include the power output, antennae style, operating frequency and networking abilities.
+The XBee module comes in several versions but all have similation in Figure 1-5.
+Differences between XBee versions include the power output, and networking abilities.
 The XBee is a 20-pin DIP module with pin spacing of 2 mm (0.079 in) as opposed to typical pin spacing of 2.54 mm (0.1 in).
 The XBee is available in two major versions and variants of those versions.
 This tutorial uses the XBee and XBee-Pro 802.15.4 (Series 1) versions exclusively.